ModeladoFoundation/ocr-apps/apps/ocr-sar/README.txt

 trunk/apps/ocr-sar/Sensor/README.txt
 ----------------------------------------------------------------------
-May 19, 2014 Update:
+May 22, 2014 Update:
-linux/fsim ocr versions
+linux/fsim ocr versions:

+(0) now run on old fsim/ocr and the new linix/ocr

 (1) Use -DRAG_PETER_DIST_AND_TRIG to support Peter Tang's optimizations.
 Under -DRAG_PETER_DIST_AND_TRIG, there is also support for a -DRAG_SPAD option.